vihanagarwal18/chat/README.md

 # lenk chat

-This project is made by Santanu Layek, Gauransh Sharma, Vihan Agarwal and Adhiraj Chauhan
+This project is made by Santanu Layek, Gauransh Sharma, Vihan Agarwal